kaby76/AntlrVSIX/README.md

 * This tool is only for writing grammars.
 If you want to generate parsers and lexers, you will need to use Antlr4BuildTasks (which currently only targets C#), or run the Antlr4 Java tool from the command line.
-There is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) for VS2019, but I haven't used it.

 * This extension only works on Antlr4 grammars, and the grammar must be in a file that has the suffix ".g4".
 That is the defacto standard, as almost all example grammars for Antlr4 use a .g4 suffix.